salesforcecli/plugin-auth/messages/web.login.md

 # error.headlessWebAuth

-"org login web" is not supported when authorizing to a headless environment.
-Use another OAuth flow (e.g., JWT Bearer Flow).
+"org login web" isn't supported when authorizing in a headless environment.
+Use another OAuth flow, such as the JWT Bearer Flow with the "org login jwt" command.

 # invalidClientId